SumitBajaj/SampleNetCoreApp/README.md

 # SampleNetCoreApp
-This demo is created to show the Gitgub Actions
+This demo is created to show the Gihub Actions